Wild dagga flowers

 • Slower, deeper breathing patterns

 Many users report enhanced creativity or gentle sociability, though effects remain manageable and grounding.
-The mild profile makes Wild Dagga excellent for blending with other legal herbs like Lavandula angustifolia or Matricaria chamomilla.
+This mild profile makes Wild Dagga excellent for blending with other legal herbs like Lavandula angustifolia or Matricaria chamomilla.
 Evening sessions prove particularly popular for stress relief without overwhelming sedation or next-day grogginess.

-Start with small amounts to gauge personal sensitivity.
+Start with small amounts to gauge your personal sensitivity.
 Effects depend on flower quality, preparation method, and individual tolerance.

 Flavor Profile